MileHacker Logo

 Flavors of History

 Pietermaritzburg's cuisine mirrors South Africa's diverse cultural journey.
 A strong Indian influence, evident in curries and spices, stems from 19th-century indentured laborers in KwaZulu-Natal.
-This heritage provides the metropolitan food a distinct flavor profile.
+This heritage provides the metropolitan food a distinct taste profile.

-Staples include maize (mealie meal) for "pap," alongside various types of meat and vegetables.
+Staples include maize (mealie meal) for "pap," alongside assorted types of meat and vegetables.
 Spices like curry powders, garam masala, and chili are common.
 Expect rich, savory, often spicy dishes, with sweet and tangy notes in chutneys.

 Dining Etiquette & Timing